Chart Color Schemes

 Residential development activity is lower than average in Catalina according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Catalina has received around 7 dwelling approvals per year over the past five financial years.
-This totals an estimated 35 homes from FY-21 to FY-25, with 8 approvals recorded so far in FY-26.
-On average, each dwelling adds approximately 2.3 new residents annually between FY-21 and FY-25, reflecting strong demand that supports property values.
-New homes are built at an average construction cost of $634,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Catalina has experienced around 7 dwellings receiving development approval each year over the past 5 financial years, totalling an estimated 35 homes.
+So far in FY-26, 8 approvals have been recorded.
+Over these 5 years (FY-21 to FY-25), there's an average of 2.3 new residents per year for each dwelling, reflecting robust demand that underpins property values.
+New homes are being built at an average expected construction cost value of $634,000, indicating a developer focus on the premium segment with upmarket properties.

-In this financial year, $22.6 million in commercial approvals have been registered, suggesting steady commercial investment activity.
-Compared to the rest of NSW, Catalina has significantly less development activity, 54.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
-Nationally, it is also below average, reflecting the area's maturity and potential planning constraints.
-New development consists of 75.0% detached dwellings and 25.0% townhouses or apartments, preserving Catalina's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
+This financial year has seen $22.6 million in commercial approvals registered, indicating steady commercial investment activity.
+Compared to Rest of NSW, Catalina has significantly less development activity (54.0% below regional average per person), which typically strengthens demand and prices for existing properties.
+This is also below national average, reflecting the area's maturity and possible planning constraints.
+New development consists of 75.0% detached dwellings and 25.0% townhouses or apartments, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+The estimated count of 376 people in the area per dwelling approval reflects its quiet, low activity development environment.

 Frequently Asked Questions - Development